Celebration (2000s band)

-Celebration is an American psychedelic soul band based out of Baltimore, Maryland, United States.
-Formed in 2004 the band is composed of singer Katrina Ford, multi-instrumentalist Sean Antanaitis and drummer David Bergander, with a number of additional rotating members: Walker Teret plays bass, sometimes guitar, percussion and backing vocals; Tony Drummond plays keys, percussion and backing vocals; Tommy Rouse plays guitar and percussion.
+Celebration is an American psychedelic soul band based in Baltimore, Maryland.
+Formed in 2004 the band is composed of singer Katrina Ford, multi-instrumentalist Sean Antanaitis and drummer David Bergander, with a number of additional rotating members.
+The band has released five albums while Ford has pursued a solo career since 2022.

 History

 In the beginning, the band's sound as a three-piece was centered on the unique output provided by all the instruments played by Antanaitis in the studio as well as live.
 He would play all of the music in the band including organ, Moog bass pedals, guitorgan and electric keys, leaving Ford on vocals and Bergander on drums.
 Their first two records were produced with David Sitek of TV on the Radio.
 In addition to producing, Sitek also contributed guitar parts and synths.
 Other noteworthy members on the albums include Martin Perna and Stewart Bogle who contributed flute and sax into the mix.

 Singer Katrina Ford also performed backing vocals on TV on the Radio's songs "Staring at the Sun" from their album Desperate Youth, Blood Thirsty Babes and "Wolf Like Me" off their album Return to Cookie Mountain.
+In August 2024, she released a solo single "Dundalk Dungueon".

-Self produced Electric Tarot: Hello Paradise (Friends Records) is the result of home/hometown recording with additional members.
-The tarot theme is woven into the meanings and content of the music itself.
+The self produced Electric Tarot: Hello Paradise (Friends Records, 2010) with additional members.
+It was followed by Albumin in 2014 and Wounded Healer in 2017.

+Ford released a self-titled solo EP in June 2022, accompanied by the single "Gleaming The Cube" via Violin Records.
+In August 2024, she released a solo single "Dundalk Dungueon".